WillyArdilaS/WillyArdilaS/README.md

 # Hello world 👋🏻🌎
 My name is William Ardila and I'm from Colombia 🇨🇴

-I am currently a student in systems engineering.
-I love everything that has to do with Frontend and web pages.
-However, I also have knowledge in Backend tools and areas
+I am currently a systems engineer in training with a focus on web and frontend development, although I also have solid knowledge in backend and databases

 ## 🎓 Studies